GuoyaoShen/MR-IPT/README.md

 # MR-IPT

-MR-IPT model for general MRI reconstruction.
+This is the code repo for Magnetic Resonance Image Processing Transformer (MR-IPT), a novel framework designed to enhance the generalizability and robustness of ViT-based models for accelerated MRI reconstruction.